In these terms and conditions:

-2.1 Your contract becomes binding when you accept an offer of accommodation from us.
+2.1 This is your contract for accommodation in University of Leeds residences.
+Your contract becomes binding when you accept an offer of accommodation from us.
 Acceptance can be in writing (in the form of a signed agreement) or electronic (in the form of acceptance online of our offer).
-In either case, these terms and conditions form part of your contract with us.
+In either case, these terms and conditions form part of your accommodation contract with us.

 2.2 Your contract has no ‘cooling-off’ period.
 Once you accept our offer of accommodation, you have a legal obligation to comply with these terms and conditions until the contract comes to an end.

-2.3 You can cancel your contract as permitted by clause 3 in the event the Covid-19 (Coronavirus) pandemic prevents or seriously delays performance of our respective contractual obligations.
-Clauses 2.4 to 2.12 will not apply to cancellations made under clause 3, but they will apply to other cancellations.
+2.3 You can cancel your contract as permitted by clause 3 in the event that public health measures prevent or seriously delay performance of our respective contractual obligations.
+Clauses 2.4 to 2.14 will not apply to cancellations made under clause 3, but they will apply to other cancellations.

-2.4 You can cancel your contract before moving into the accommodation if you notify us in writing, and send relevant supporting evidence, that:
+2.4 You can cancel your contract before collecting your keys if you notify us in writing, and send relevant supporting evidence, that:

 2.4.1 you have not attained the examination results necessary to start or continue your course; or